potato48/cse15l-lab-reports/lab-report-1-week-2.md

 $ ssh cs15lwi22[]@ieng6.ucsd.edu
 ```

 If it is your first time connecting to this server, you'll likely get a message asking if you want to continue connecting.
 Type in `yes`, hit enter, and type in and enter your password.
-Your terminal should then look something like the following image with lines about the previously mentioned message:
+Your terminal should then look something like the following image along with the lines about the previously mentioned message:
 ![OOPS!](image47.png)

 ## Trying Some Commands